GoogleCloudPlatform/proto-gen-md-diagrams/README.md

-# Proto Diagram Tool
+# Proto Gen MD Diagrams

 ![build](https://github.com/GoogleCloudPlatform/proto-gen-md-diagrams/actions/workflows/main.yml/badge.svg)
 ![coverage](https://github.com/GoogleCloudPlatform/proto-gen-md-diagrams/actions/workflows/coverage.yml/badge.svg)
 ![coverage](coverage.svg)

-This utility package is a compiled Go program that reads a protobuf source directory and generates Mermaid Diagrams in PROTO_DIAGRAM.md files in each directory.
+This utility package is a compiled Go program that reads a protobuf source directory and generates Mermaid Diagrams in <protobuf-file-name>.md files in each directory, or the output directory with the given tree structure.

 > NOTE: Only Proto 3 syntax is supported.

-This utility was created to ease documentation generation of complex Protobuf Libraries in order to simplify understanding the models and services described in a Protobuf.
+This utility was created to ease documentation generation of complex Protobuf libraries to visualize models and services described in a Protocol buffers.

 If you find this useful, awesome!
 If you find a bug, please contribute a patch, or open a bug.
 Please follow the [Contributing](CONTRIBUTING.md) guidelines.